Asaduddin Owaisi: Political career

-Owaisi belongs to the Hyderabad-based All-India Majlis-e-Ittehadul Muslimeen (AIMIM) party, of which his father and grandfather have been presidents.
-The party, while opposed to jihadist terrorism, still practises a politics of "competitive chauvinism," according to journalist Kingshuk Nag.
+Asaduddin is the third national president of the All-India Majlis-e-Ittehadul Muslimeen (AIMIM) Muslim minority rights party in India, previously his father and grandfather.

-Owaisi made his political debut in 1994 in the Andhra Pradesh Legislative Assembly election.
+Asaduddin made his political debut in 1994 in the Andhra Pradesh Legislative Assembly election.
 Contesting from the Charminar constituency which his party has been winning since 1967, he defeated his nearest rival a breakaway party Majlis Bachao Tehreek's candidate by a margin of 40 thousand votes.
 He succeeded Virasat Rasool Khan as the elected representative from the constituency.
 In the 1999 election, he defeated his nearest rival Telugu Desam Party candidate Syed Shah Noorul Haq Quadri by 93 thousand votes.
 Owaisi was polled 126 thousand votes in the election.
 In 2004 election, he was succeeded by Syed Ahmed Pasha Quadri as the member of the Assembly from the constituency.

 In 2004, Owaisi's father Sultan Salahuddin Owaisi who had been representing the Hyderabad constituency in the Lok Sabha (lower house of Indian parliament) refused to contest further citing poor health.
 The constituency has 70% Muslim population.
 He was polled 38% votes compared to his nearest rival Subhas Chanderji's 28%.

 In 2008, the Left Front (which consisted of Communist Parties) withdrew their support to the central government of India which was led by the United Progressive Alliance.
 This was done in response to Indo-US nuclear deal signed by Indian Prime Minister Manmohan Singh and US President George W. Bush which allowed India to keep nuclear bombs but in return had to allow international inspection.
 The Communist parties felt that by this deal, India would become a pawn of the United States.
 Due to the Left Front withdrawing support, a vote of confidence was held in Indian Parliament.
-When Uttar Pradesh chief minister Mulayam Singh Yadav claimed that Muslims of India opposed the deal, Owaisi said that it was an attempt to give a communal angle to the deal.
+When Uttar Pradesh chief minister Mayawati said that Muslims of India opposed the deal, Owaisi said that it was an attempt to give a communal angle to the deal.
 Owaisi announced his support for the United Progressive Alliance in the vote of confidence.
-He claimed that his top priority was to prevent the opposition right wing Bharatiya Janata Party to ascend to power and to prevent Lal Krishna Advani from becoming the country's Prime Minister.
+He said that his top priority was to prevent the opposition right wing Bharatiya Janata Party to ascend to power and to prevent Lal Krishna Advani from becoming the country's Prime Minister.
 He further stated: We will express our reservations on the foreign policy impact but at no cost would we like to see the BJP coming in to power, at no cost we would like to see Mr Advani, who is an accused in Babri Masjid demolition case becoming the prime minister of this great nation, thereby destroying the future of Muslims and weakening the secularism.